Busting Caffeine Addiction

 With locations spanning the coast of Florida, Thailand, Alabama, Hawaii, Rhode Island, New York and California, Duke is known for his nautical fiction.
 A seasoned fisherman, he learned the hobby early from his grandpa Wilbur in the country of North Mississippi where the two fished for bream and bass.

 In his spare time he is passionate about nutrition and CrossFit.
-He likes to write about magical realism, life, spirituality, the ocean and health.
+He is a certified Matrix energetics practitioner and a stage 3 Reiki practitioner.
 With his amazing wife, Wiphawan Tate, their children and beagle dog Sugar, he divides his time between St. Augustine, Florida and Wang Thong, Thailand.

 Duke Tate